Build your own Renaissance Lute!TOOLS NEEDED

 A pair of calipers.
 For measuring the thickness of your ribs, the diameter of the pegs and the edges of the soundboard.
 These can be very expensive but this is not necessary, get the cheapest and smallest you can find.
 You also need a long-reach caliper to measure the thickness of the soundboard all over, however these are expensive from specialist instrument makers suppliers.
 I show here a version I had cast in aluminium by a local foundry, but it is possible to achieve the same function with a bolted together construction of angle aluminium to hold the dial gauge a set distance apart from the anvil, I will be giving details during the course.
 Next to it on the right is the cheap caliper.

-A reamer This should be 1 in 30 taper, in other words the standard violin peg taper.
+This should be 1 in 30 taper, in other words the standard violin peg taper reamer.
 The specialist suppliers stock these.
-This will fit the pegs that Phil Brown produces.
-For the renaissance lute, I strongly recommend the small spiral violin reamer that Dick GmBH sells.
-It is the golden coloured reamer in the centre of the picture and cuts like a dream.
-The gold colour is a ceramic coating which is supposed to prolong its life.
-I used to use the quick spiral taper pin reamer at 1 in 50 taper.
-This, however, means that you have to use the harder wood for pegs such as cocobolo, as a softer wood like plum will push through too much.
-The advantage of these reamers is that they can be used in a hand drill or even an electric drill and make fitting the pegs much quicker.
-But the new spiral hand reamer is almost as quick and more controllable.
-The picture shows the quick spiral taper pin reamer on the left, the hand spiral small violin reamer in the centre and the violin reamer on the right
+This will fit the pegs that Phil Brown and Bruce Brook produce.
+If you are going to make your own pegs it would be possible to use the quick spiral taper pin reamer at 1 in 48 taper.
+This, however, means that you will have to use the harder wood for pegs such as cocobolo, as the softer woods like plum will push through too much.
+One advantage of these reamers is that they can be used in a hand drill or even an electric drill and make fitting the pegs much quicker.
+They also cut more smoothly, though they do take a bit of getting used to as they have a reverse spiral and try to push themselves out of the work, rather than pulling themselves in or being neutral like a drill.
+However since first writing this course the German firm of Dick have produced a series of spiral taper hand reamers in 1 in 30 taper for violins and these cut so well that I have entirely gone over to these, even though they are rather expensive.
+For lutes I recommend using their small violin spiral reamer (No. 730531) as shown in the centre of this picture.

 Finally, some means of sharpening your plane iron, knife and chisel.